-We saw for ourselves the difference a Guide Dog can make we met Nottingham-based Terry Rogers, who provided entertainment at our annual staff party last year.
+We saw for ourselves the difference a Guide Dog can make we met Nottingham-based Terry Rodgers, who provided entertainment at our annual staff party last year.
 When he had sight, Terry built a track for battery-operated toy pigs to race on.
 He would take this to corporate events, fetes and the like, where people could bet on the pigs.
 It was a nice little side-line for Terry and a lot of fun.
 When he lost his sight, however, he also lost his confidence.
 Terry barely went out at all and the piggy race track was abandoned.
-Then along came Emmett – a black Labrador whose job it was to help Terry get around safely and independently.
-A true partnership, Terry was soon confident enough to travel on public transport with Emmett at his side.
+Then along came Emett – a black Labrador whose job it was to help Terry get around safely and independently.
+A true partnership, Terry was soon confident enough to travel on public transport with Emett at his side.

 Now Terry (with his wife Sallie) regularly uses his pig racing track to raise money for Guide Dogs UK.

 Terry and Emett were a big hit at our staff party and it was then that we first learned that the cost of a Guide Dog from birth to retirement is £56,800.